Bath Itinerary | How to Spend the Weekend in Bath, England

 You can take a tour of the Bath Abbey Tower and get a closer look at the architecture, by ascending the 212 steps to the top of the Bath Abbey’s Tower to see the city from a different perspective.

-You can also have high tea in the Tea Shoppe, which I did, but it was nothing spectacular or compared to the high teas in London.
+You can also have afternoon tea in the Tea Shoppe, which I did.
+But their afternoon tea it was nothing spectacular or compared to the high teas in London.
 Like the Sketch London High Tea.

 The Bath Bun is a dough bun with crushed sugar and fruits sprinkled on top after baking.
 The variation of the bun sold at the tea shop includes lumps of sugar in the middle of the bun.